 We use static analysis to reduce the number of proof obligations.
 This is an important factor because we want to simplify the task of the developer, specially when using an interactive proof assistant like Coq.
 The use of abstract interpretation as a tool to verify safety policies in PCC has been proposed by Albert, Puebla and Hermenegildo in their Abstraction-Carrying Code (ACC) framework [?], where abstract interpretation is used to represent safety policies.
 The abstraction of a program is the certificate sent to the consumer alongside the code.
 We do not use analysis to express safety policies, but to reduce the control flow graph of a program.
 Albert et al. developed a technique to compress certificates for ACC in [9].
 The main idea is to remove redundant information that can be easily reconstructed in one pass through the code.
 See Sect.
 3.1 for a description of this technique and Sect.
-3.1.4 for a discussion on certificate compress the results of the analyses.
+3.1.4 for a discussion on certificate compression.
+The different approaches to compression described there can be readily applied in our case to compress the results of the analyses.